Generally, when we find ourselves in the App Store, we are most likely searching for the highest rated app for the lowest price.

 How do other big ad install types compare?

 Of course, Apple Search Ads is not the only game in town.
 There are many different places for consumers to discover apps, such as Google Play and Facebook (which includes WhatsApp and Messenger).
 And app developers should absolutely seriously consider advertising options for all those mobile advertising platforms.
 But, here’s something that’s probably also worth considering: the App Store garnered 80% more revenue than Google Play in the first half of 2019, even as Google Play boasted more installs, which means understanding best practices for Apple Search Ads is still the best place to start, even if you’re planning to branch out into other stores.

 Are you maximizing your Apple Search Ads program?

-Skai Apps is the all-in-one, complete solution for app marketers to drive installs & increase engagement.
-Reach out today to schedule a free and quick demo to see how Skai Apps can help with your Apple Search Ads and other app marketing.
+Skai App Marketing is the all-in-one, complete solution for app marketers to drive installs & increase engagement.
+Reach out today to schedule a free and quick demo to see how Skai App Marketing can help with your Apple Search Ads and other app marketing.